thu-ml/MMTrustEval/README.md

 ## 🛠️ Installation

 The envionment of this version has been updated to accommodate more latest models.
-If you want to ensure more precise replication of experimental results presented in the paper, you could switch to the version branch [v0.1.0](https://github.com/thu-ml/MMTrustEval/tree/v0.1.0).
+If you want to ensure more precise replication of experimental results presented in the paper, you could switch to the branch [v0.1.0](https://github.com/thu-ml/MMTrustEval/tree/v0.1.0).

 - Option A: Pip install
     ```shell